-Revenues, net of cost of sales increased in the first nine months of 2000 as compared to the same period in 1999 primarily due to the sale in 2000 of gas from Northern’s gas storage inventory, partially offset by gas storage inventory sales in 1999 and lower transport rates resulting from a rate case settlement.
+Revenues, net of cost of sales increased in the first nine months of 2000 as compared to the same period in 1999 primarily due to higher gas sales in 2000 from Northern’s storage inventory, partially offset by lower transportation fees.
 Operating expenses increased $14 million primarily as a result of higher overhead costs and costs related to increased regulatory amortization.
 Equity in earnings relates to Enron’s investment in Florida Gas.
 Other income, net decreased $17 million in the first nine months of 2000 as compared to the same period of 1999.
 Included in the first nine months of 2000 were gains related to an energy commodity contract and the sale of compressor-related equipment.
 The 1999 period included interest earned in connection with the financing of an acquisition by an unconsolidated affiliate and the early settlement of an interest rate contract.

 For 3rd Quarter 2000